 If the PIR we held for you was incorrect, you may need to complete a tax return.
 Speak to your accountant or tax adviser if you’re unsure.

-- If the PIR we held for you was lower, you should complete and file a tax return with Inland Revenue and pay any tax payable.
+- If the PIR we held for you was lower than your correct PIR you will be required to pay any tax shortfall as part of the income tax year-end process.
 See the Inland Revenue website for information on how to do this.

 How to tell us if your PIR has changed